-Universities have been hard at work over the last several months planning for the hopeful return of students for the fall semester.
+Universities have been hard at work over the last several months planning for the hopeful return of students and reopening of campus for the fall semester.
 The focus of this planning has been spread around several key areas:

 - How many people can you have in your space while maintaining safe physical distancing?

 - How do you manage reconfigured floor plans and a phased approach to campus re-entry?

 - How do you deliver and maintain a safe working/learning environment?

 - How do you respond if there is a staff/faculty/student incident or outbreak?

 - How do you plan for the future with so many unknowns?

 As students begin to return to university and college campuses in the coming weeks, all of the planning and preparation that higher education facilities teams have been working on will be put to the test.
 The recent rise in cases in several states and the ongoing conversation about what to do with all schools (K-12 and higher ed) has added to the anxiety of students, parents, faculty and staff.
 No one is quite sure what to expect.

 Of course, the ultimate goal of all of this planning is to enable your campus to support social distancing so that your students, staff and faculty can remain at a safe physical distance and the university can continue to deliver on its mission.
 Given the complexity of college campuses and the variety of spaces – safe physical distancing will continue to be a real challenge.
 The majority of universities are opening with reduced capacities and a significant percentage of students will be taking their classes online.

 How to Be Prepared for Possible Contamination